 Leaflets with information about the decline and what can be done to help will be handed out to the public during the procession… and will be available for pilgrims to hand out as they make their way to the gathering place before the procession begins.

-The procession will end between the Forum and St Peter Mancroft Church.
+The procession will end between the Forum and St Peter Mancroft Church (this may change as plans come together).
 There will be a culminating ritual.
 While a piper plays a lament on the highland pipes, pilgrims will hum the drone notes.
 The shields will be solemnly taken and hung from poles… creating a ring of ‘totem poles’.
 The totems of loss.

 After the culminating ritual the pilgrims will disperse and the totem poles will, we hope, be displayed (in the Forum, in St Peter Mancroft, in the Cathedral, and other spaces).
 Also we will photograph each of the shields so that this website can become a record of the day and a source of instruction and inspiration.